Tsangares/css_solaris/README.md

 4. Repeat until game ends

-**Note:** The voting channel is hidden from regular players.
-All discussion and voting happens in the discussion thread, while mods can see the vote tally in the hidden voting channel.
+**Note:** The voting channel is hidden from regular players and read-only for mods.
+All discussion and voting happens in the discussion thread.
+When someone votes, a public confirmation appears with a link to the vote tally (only mods can access the link).

 ### Testing with NPCs